Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Introduction

-In this paper, we focus instead on the \emph{exact systematic transformation} of NN-based controllers into equivalent soft decision tree (SDT)-based controllers and the empirical evaluation of the impact of this transformation on the verifiability of the controllers.
-The equivalent SDT models can be used for verification, while the NN models are used at runtime.
+In this paper, we focus on the \emph{exact systematic transformation} of NN-based controllers into equivalent soft decision tree (SDT)-based controllers and the empirical evaluation of the impact of this transformation on controller verifiability.
+As the policies of the original NN and distilled SDT provably agree in all states, the SDT models can be examined to expedite verification before the NN is deployed.
 Moreover, unlike prior work, we consider discrete-output NN controllers with rectified linear unit (ReLU) activation functions and argmax operations.
-These discrete-action NNs are particularly challenging from a verification standpoint, in that they tend to amplify the approximation errors generated by reachability analysis of the closed-loop control system.
-Our contributions can be stated as follows:
+These discrete-action NNs are particularly challenging from a verification standpoint, as they tend to amplify the approximation errors generated by reachability analysis of the closed-loop control system.
+Our contributions can be stated as follows: \begin{itemize} \item We first prove that any discrete output argmax-based NN controller has an \emph{equivalent} SDT in the sense that they enact identical policies over all states.
+This is done by presenting a constructive procedure to transform any NN controller into an equivalent SDT controller.